 Having developers write or contribute to documentation provides several advantages.

 By keeping documentation tightly coupled with code, you can avoid documentation drift.
-The idea is that documentation that exists separate from the documentation has a tendency to get out of sync with the actual code.
+The idea is that documentation that exists separate from the code has a tendency to get out of sync with the actual code.
 As developers add new parameters, functions, and other details, the technical writers may not be aware of all these details.
 But many in-source document generators will actually drive the output directly from the parameters and classes in the code.

 Let’s face it – sometimes developer documentation is so complex, only developers can really write it.
 Unless you have a background in engineering, understanding all the details in programming, server configuration, or other technical platforms may be beyond the technical writers’ ability to document without a lot of research, interviewing, and careful note taking.